Notes on going cycling in Florida

 The easiest way to get there is to fly to Tampa and rent a car to drive down to Siesta Key (the drive is just a little over an hour).
 Both Westjet and Air Canada offer weekly non-stop flights between Ottawa and Tampa (as of 2017).
 Although there are no guarantees, a lot of people believe your best bet for getting a low rate is to book your flight approximately 2 to 3 months in advance.

 When it comes time to book your rental car, its worth looking for online coupons or promo codes.
 You may have to do a little searching and try a few codes, but chances are that you’ll find one that will save you a few bucks.
 You should be able to save a good amount by declining the car rental insurance while, at the same time, making sure you’ll be covered with your exiting automobile insurance policy.
-When looking at prices, check to see if they include the fees and taxes, which can account for close 50% of the cost of renting a car.
+When looking at prices, check to see if they include the fees and taxes, which can account for close to 50% of the cost of renting a car.
 Also, be aware that when you go to pick up your car, almost all the rental agencies at the Tampa Airport will attempt to put you in a car that is more expensive than the one you booked.

 It is also possible to book a shuttle taxi to get from the Tampa Airport to Siesta Key, but this can be expensive. $US80 to Sarasota, and probably a little more to Siesta Key (price as of 2017).

 Most cyclists who fly down plan on renting a bicycle in Florida (more on this later).
 However, if you’re on a direct non-stop flight, then bringing your own bicycle may be a feasible proposition.
-Airlines generally charge a special fee for checking a bicycle in as baggage for each leg of a trip (and a trip with connecting flights usually counts as two legs).
+Airlines generally charge a special fee for checking a bicycle in as baggage for each leg of a trip (and a trip with a connecting flight usually counts as two legs).
 With non-stop flights, you’ll only have one leg each way, so it may be possible to keep costs down.
 But be careful.
 Some airlines will try to hit you with additional fees, especially if the bike is also considered a second piece of luggage, or if it is found to be oversized and/or over weight, so it’s important to ask questions and study the fine print.

 If you do decide to travel with your bicycle, try to get a cardboard box from a local bike shop, and do a Google search on how to pack everything.
 Remember that your rental car will have to have enough room for your bicycle.
 It is sometimes easier to fit the bike in a car by removing it from the box.
 Collapse the box and maybe fold it (keep it because you’ll need it for the return trip).